Resources and courses

 Courses and conferences, directed at specific kinds of ministry, are also organised.
 For example:

 Seeking the Way, a course for laypeople seeking to know better how and where to serve God and his Church.
 For the 2019 brochure please click here and read testimonials from previous Seeking The Way delegates here, or watch a video on our Facebook page.
-The course will next happen in the Autumn of 2019 on Saturdays 10.00am to 4.00pm on 05 and 19 October and 09 November at St Augustine’s Church Hall, Icknield Way, Limbury, Luton, LU3 2JR.
+The course will next happen in the Autumn of 2020 on Saturdays 10.00am to 4.00pm on in October and November (Dates TBC), probably at St Augustine’s Church Hall, Icknield Way, Limbury, Luton, LU3 2JR.

 Here are some answers to frequently asked questions, but if you have any other queries please speak to Charles Burch, Diocesan Vocations Officer Email Charles.
 Read about what someone who has been on the course thought about it.
 Ash is at the end of his second year of ordination training.